MUNsdh/readthedocs/docs/source/Stock Setup.rst

    the vise. \*\ **GIF**
 3. When the stock is tightened, slide your finger along the parallels to make sure they don’t move.
-4. If they don’t move, continue to :ref:`Tool Changes`.
-If they move, take the hammer from the top drawer of the toolbox and hit each end corner of the stock then, try to move them again.
+4. If the parallels don’t move, continue to :ref:`Tool Changes`.
+If the parallels move, take the mallet from the top drawer of the toolbox and hit each corner of the stock then, try to move the parallels again.

 .. figure:: ../_static/images/hammer.jpg
    :figwidth: 700px
    :target: ../_static/images/hammer.jpg

-5. If they still move, tighten the vise again and repeat step 4.
-Repeat until they do not move.
+5. If the parallels still move, tighten the vise again and repeat step 4.
+Repeat until the parallels do not move.

 Now you have your stock secured in the vise.

 **NOTE:** It is important that the stock is fixed to the top left corner as this is the machines’ set ‘zero’.
 If the stock is not positioned in this corner, the offset will be wrong and the part will be machined incorrectly.
+For more information on work offsets, please see :ref:`Work Offsets`.

 --------------